VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

 \section{Fractional moment estimates}

-Let's start with the proof of 1) in Theorem \ref{thm-FMM-exp-u}, our proof used the classical idea of fractional moment localization in \autocite{Aizenman1993}.
-We mainly use two tools, the first one is that, for \(H^{2|2}\) model on a finite graph with zero boundary, i.e. with density defined in Eq. \eqref{eq-beta-density-Lambdatilda-n}, for any \(i\in \widetilde{\Lambda}_{n}\), the law of \(\frac{1}{2 G_{\beta,\widetilde{\Lambda}_{n}} (i,i) }\) is a Gamma r.v. with parameter \(\frac{1}{2}\), which is summarize in Lemma \ref{lem-gamma-dist-Gii}.
+We start with the proof of part~1 of Theorem \ref{thm-FMM-exp-u}.
+The argument follows the classical fractional-moment method from \cite{Aizenman1993}.
+We mainly use two tools.
+The first is that, for the \(H^{2|2}\) model on a finite graph with zero boundary; that is, with density given by \eqref{eq-beta-density-Lambdatilda-n}, the law of \((2G_{\beta,\widetilde{\Lambda}_{n}}(i,i))^{-1}\) is Gamma with shape \(\frac{1}{2}\) and rate \(1\) for every \(i\in \widetilde{\Lambda}_n\); this is summarized in Lemma~\ref{lem-gamma-dist-Gii}.

-The second tool is a \emph{coincidence of distribution} of the \(H^{2|2}\) model w.r.t. the operation of coarse-grain on the hierarchical lattice, i.e. Corollary 2.3 \autocite{Disertori2022}.
-Before restating it here as Lemma \ref{lem-effective-h22} and Corollary \ref{coro-effective-model-u} for the sake of self-completeness of our discussion, let's introduce some convenient notations:
+The second tool is an exact coarse-graining identity for the \(H^{2|2}\) model on the hierarchical lattice; see \cite[Corollary~2.3]{Disertori2022}.
+We restate the version needed here as Lemma~\ref{lem-effective-h22} and Corollary~\ref{coro-effective-model-u}.
+For convenience, we first introduce some notation: